top of page

 Panjiakou, Hebei, 2002 - Michael Yamashita

-“It has turned into a tourist Disneyland,” Yamashita said.
+“It has turned into a tourist Disneyland,” Yamashita said, speaking of the Great Wall he had once known.
 “Simitai, which used to be part of the ‘Wild Wall’—they had built a whole water town, so exact in detail, that if you didn’t know what the real thing looked like, you’d think this is it.”
 When Yamashita had initially travelled to Simitai in 2003, it was feared as an incredibly dangerous section of the Wall.

 Juyongguan Simitai Great Wall, Beijing, 1998 - Michael Yamashita